pablof7z/ai-sdk-provider-claude-code/docs/ai-sdk-v5/GUIDE.md

 ## Acknowledgments

-This provider is built for the [Vercel AI SDK](https://sdk.vercel.ai/) and uses the [Claude Code SDK](https://docs.anthropic.com/claude-code/cli) by Anthropic.
+This provider is built for the [Vercel AI SDK](https://sdk.vercel.ai/) and uses the [Claude Agent SDK](https://www.npmjs.com/package/@anthropic-ai/claude-agent-sdk) by Anthropic.